system76/docs/_articles/password.md

 If you get to the GRUB command prompt, type in 'exit', then press <kbd>ENTER</kbd>, <kbd>ESC</kbd>, <kbd>ESC</kbd>.

-Once in the GRUB menu, choose the second option "Advanced options for Ubuntu", followed by the 3rd option "Ubuntu, with Linux <current kernel number> (recovery mode)".
+Once in the GRUB menu, choose the second option "Advanced options for Ubuntu", followed by the 3rd option "Ubuntu, with Linux &lt;current kernel number&gt; (recovery mode)".

 ![Grub2](/images/password/grub2.png)